From aromatherapy to massages: supporting cancer patients with complementary therapies

 “The Royal Marsden saved my life, and I’m so proud to have been a patient there, the staff almost feel like family.
 The hospital provides life-changing and life-saving treatment and I’m so very grateful for it”.

-Your support helps us fund services like complimentary therapies
+Your support helps us fund services like complementary therapies

 With your help, we can continue funding complementary therapies and supporting lymphoedema services at The Royal Marsden, to help patients throughout all stages of their journey with cancer.